Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Photo credit: ©iStock/RuslanDashinsky

-When you look at a loan estimate, you’ll see a break-down of closing costs.
+When you look at a loan estimate, you’ll see a breakdown of closing costs.
 Some of these will be listed as loan costs.
 This means that they’re directly related to the cost of providing you with a home loan.
 Of these costs, some carry a fixed price and some are services you can shop for if you want to try to get a better deal.

 Photo credit: ©iStock/JPSchrage

+There are two categories of charges you pay your lender to secure your mortgage.
+These fees are very common, although not all lenders charge them to all borrowers.
 In some cases, your lender will omit these fees to sweeten the deal, especially if you have really good credit.
 These fees should be incorporated into the APR stipulated for your loan.
 In other words, this means your lender is required to disclose them in advance.

 • Origination charge: This is the standard fee lenders charge for the service of getting you a loan.
 Typically, this money is used to pay the broker or loan officer who got you the loan.
 It’s the originator’s commission on the deal.
 Origination charges are typically higher for borrowers with lower credit, but 1% of the loan amount is not unusual.